NotNotTech/Raylib-CsLo/README.md

   - improve wrappers for ease of use
   - ????  check issues

+# Want to build from scratch?
+check out the readme under the `binding-gen` folder

 # License options:  `MPL2.0` or `PCL`
 ## [Mozilla Public License 2.0 (**MPL**)](https://github.com/NotNotTech/Raylib-CsLo/blob/main/LICENSE)